nwelchj/react-hooks-phase-2-project/my-app/Read.md

 ﻿# Rep-Te-Book
-This application is a play on Facebook but tailored to reptile owners.
+This application is a play on Facebook but tailored to reptile owners done for Flatiron collage.
 One can post a picture of their favorite reptiles and like images.
 A person can like the images they deem worthy.
 The last thing I worked on was making it so someone could post an image.
 So posting the feature of the application doesn't work at the moment

 # GitHub  Link